Where your donation goes

 - VVMF manages the In Memory program which honors Vietnam veterans who returned home from Vietnam and later died as a result of their service.

-- In 2018, 345 Vietnam veterans were honored through VVMF’s In Memory program which honors veterans who died from Vietnam-related causes after returning home.
-Nearly 2,000 family members and friends attended the annual ceremony in June.
+- Honored 534 Vietnam veterans through VVMF’s In Memory program in 2019, for veterans who died from Vietnam-related causes after returning home.
+Nearly 3,000 family members and friends attended the annual ceremony in June.

 - Honoring a veteran is free to the applicant – all thanks to our donors.